-The PC industry really has three categories today; we have the desktop, the notebook, and the netbook computer.
+The PC industry really has three categories today; we have the desktop the notebook and the netbook computer.
 According to Freescale and Qualcomm a new term is needed to describe some of the Linux-based machines that use ARM hardware shown at Computex.

 The term that the duo is using for its ARM/Linux portables are Smartbooks.
-Compared to a netbook the smartbook will be cheaper, smaller, and have a longer battery life than the netbooks so popular with consumers today.
-Some of the machines spotted at Computex were running Linux-based Google Android
+Compared to a netbook the smartbook will be cheaper smaller and have a longer battery life than the netbooks so popular with consumers today.
+Some of the machines spotted at Computex were running Linux-based Google Android.

-.Above: The remarkably unergonomic-looking Smartbook concept
+Above: The remarkably unergonomic-looking Smartbook concept

 There will be other key differences between a smartbook and a netbook as well.
 The typical smartbook will reportedly be about 20mm thick compared to 30mm thick netbooks.
 Smartbooks also promise to run an entire day on a single charge.
 Some netbooks can hit the magic 9-hour number already.
 The ARM-based smartbooks will also be cheaper than the average netbook with some models selling for as little as $US199.

-EETimes reports that over a dozen companies are expecting to ship smartbooks by the fall using chips from Freescale, TI, and Qualcomm.
-With the much higher return rate of netbooks running Linux compared to netbooks running Windows, it’s hard to see a huge market for smartbooks.
+EETimes reports that over a dozen companies are expecting to ship smartbooks by the fall using chips from Freescale TI and Qualcomm.
+With the much higher return rate of netbooks running Linux compared to netbooks running Windows it’s hard to see a huge market for smartbooks.
 Analyst firm Forward Concepts thinks otherwise predicting that the smartbook market will be 40 million units annually by 2013.